 \section{Conclusion}

-In this paper, we considered the problem of clustering the nodes of DAG when the replication of the logic is not allowed.
-We showed that the problem is {\bf NP-hard}.
-Our reduction was from the well-known partition problem.
-The strategy developed for the proof allows us to prove that the problem does not admit a $(2-\epsilon)$-approximation algorithm for each $\epsilon >0$ unless {\bf P=NP}.
-We also showed that the problem remains {\bf NP-hard} even when the vertices of the DAG are unweighted, their degree in the underlying simple graph of the DAG is at most three and the cluster capacity $M=2$.
-On the positive side, we have designed a $2$-approximation algorithm for the unweighted case of the problem when $M=2$.
-Finally, we have shown that there is a polynomial algorithm for the problem when the underlying simple graph of the DAG is a tree.
+In this paper, we studied the problem of clustering combinatorial networks for delay minimization when logic replication is not allowed ({\sc CN}$\langle X, M, \Delta \rangle$).
+We showed that several versions of {\sc CN}$\langle W, M, \Delta \rangle$ are {\bf NP-hard}.
+The strategy developed for the proofs allowed us to prove that the problem does not admit a $(2-\varepsilon)$-approximation algorithm for any $\varepsilon >0$, unless {\bf P=NP}.
+On the positive side, there exists a $3$-approximation algorithm for {\sc CN}$\langle N, 2, \Delta \rangle$.